sjbrown/1kfa/mod_guide_player.md

 Each token slot creates **a temporary buffer**.
 Once filled, the benefit is **locked** until you remove the token by Resting or through other means specified on the card.

+## Incapacitation / Bust-on-3

+When a player's Deckahedron is has dwindled into the Exhaustion pile, such that there are 3 or fewer cards remaining - even after reshuffling - the PC is "incapacitated".
+When this happens, their fate is up to the game rules and the GM.

+Once *incapacitated*, the PC can take no further actions.

 ## Might